syncfusion-content/wpf-docs/wpf/Diagram/Connection-Port.md

 ConnectionPort will be visible always, when PortVisiblity property of the Node is set to AlwaysVisible.

-> Changes: For versions 10.2 and later, the type of PortVisibility property of nodes has been changed from ‘Visibility’ to ’PortVisibility‘ Enum.
+I> Changes: For versions 10.2 and later, the type of PortVisibility property of nodes has been changed from ‘Visibility’ to ’PortVisibility‘ Enum.